 “Market Index” means, for each EDP, an index or indices published at least Monthly showing or referencing a Market Price for that EDP.

-“Market Price” means, for each EDP, the market price that would likely be agreed upon by a willing buyer and a willing seller, each of whom is fully informed of all relevant facts and circumstances and neither of whom is under any compulsion to buy nor compulsion to sell, for the right to receive Electricity at the EDP in the manner and subject to the limitations provided in this Agreement.
+“Market Price” means, for each EDP, the market price or prices that would likely be agreed upon by a willing buyer and a willing seller, each of whom is fully informed of all relevant facts and circumstances and neither of whom is under any compulsion to buy nor compulsion to sell, for the right to receive Electricity at the EDP in the manner and subject to the limitations provided in this Agreement.

-“Market Price Period” means the period beginning on the first Day after the end of the Fixed Price Period or the Extended Fixed Price Period, as the case may be, and continuing until the last Day of the Delivery Term.
+“Market Price Period” means the period beginning at 00:00:01 a.m., CPT, on the first Day after the end of the Fixed Price Period or the Extended Fixed Price Period, as the case may be, and continuing until midnight, CPT, on the last Day of the Delivery Term.

 “Marketing Fee” is defined in Section 4.6.

-“Material Adverse Change” means any change or changes in the business or financial condition of either Buyer or Seller (each of them an “Affected Party”) that is, or in the aggregate are, materially adverse to the business or financial condition of such Affected Party or such Affected Party’s ability to perform its obligations as contemplated by this Agreement, other than (i) any change resulting from changes in the international, national, regional, or local wholesale or retail markets for Electricity, (ii) any change resulting from changes in the international, national, regional, or local markets for Gas, (iii) any change resulting from changes in the North American, national, regional, or local electricity transmission systems, and (iv) any material adverse change in the business or financial condition of the Affected Party which is cured (including by payment of money) before the PPA Start Date.
-A Material Adverse Change shall be deemed to have occurred with respect to an Affected Party if such Affected Party (or in the case of Buyer, Buyer’s guarantor) has long-term, unsecured, senior debt not supported by third-party credit enhancement that is rated below “___________” by S&P or below “___________” by Moody’s or below “____________” by Duff & Phelps.

-“Maximum Callable Hours” means, for each EDP, the maximum number of Hours that Buyer may Dispatch Electricity from each such EDP in any Contract Year, as shown in the row “Maximum Callable Hours” in Exhibit A, as such number may be increased under Section 3.3(e) from time to time.
+“Maximum Callable Hours” means, for each EDP, the maximum number of Hours that Buyer may Dispatch Electricity from each such EDP in any Contract Year, as shown in the row “Maximum Callable Hours” in Exhibit A, as such number may be increased from time to time under Section 3.2(e), but not to exceed in any Contract Year for that EDP the maximum number of Hours permitted by applicable laws, rules, and regulations.

 “MMBtu” means one million (1,000,000) Btu’s.

-“Month” or “month” means the period beginning at 00:00:01 a.m.
-CPT on the first Day of each calendar month and ending at the same Hour on the first Day of the next succeeding calendar month.
+“Month” or “month” means the period beginning at 00:00:01 a.m., CPT, on the first Day of each calendar month and ending at the same time on the first Day of the next succeeding calendar month.

 “Monthly On Peak Hours” means, for any Month, the aggregate whole number of On Peak Hours in that Month.

-“Moody’s” means Moody’s Investor Services, Inc. or its successor.

 “MW” means megawatt.

 “MWh” means megawatt-hour.